 Any links to Amazon are affiliate links.

 So baby rolls and then starts crying because he is frustrated that he is stuck on his tummy and he is used to sleeping on his back.
 Or maybe baby learns to stand up, but doesn’t know how to sit back down.
-He gets a thrill out of standing, but then grasps to the side of the crib in fear because he can’t get back down.
+He gets a thrill out of standing but then grasps to the side of the crib in fear because he can’t get back down.

 Sometimes these disruptions can come not because a new skill is a challenge in some way.
 Sometimes your baby is just so excited about it that he wants to keep practicing during naps.

 This is normal!

 I have four children and have experienced a sleep disruption brought on by new skills with each one of them–though different children have had disruptions with different skills (not all of them were disrupted by rolling, not all were disrupted by standing, etc.).

-HOW LONG WILL IT LAST?
+HOW LONG WILL THE SLEEP DISRUPTION LAST?

-Impossible to give an exact time line .
+It is impossible to give an exact timeline.
 I will say that it has never been an extended length of time for any of my children with any one skill.
 Follow the suggestions below and my guess would be it will be less than a week.

 DO THESE THINGS